Policygenius promises to take the pain out of buying insurance by making the process of shopping for it simple, efficient and cost-effective.

 Policygenius has some neat tech features like PolicyScan that make it easy to get the ball rolling on shopping for a home or auto policy to replace your existing coverage.

 But I wasn’t prepared for the wait time to get a bundled quote on home and auto.
 Policygenius says it takes extra time to serve you up with a real quote, not just a teaser quote.
 Just don’t log on expecting to get an instant home and auto quote.

-However, shopping for life insurance on the site is a flawless and quick experience from start to finish.
+That said, shopping for life insurance on the site was, for me, a flawless and quick experience from start to finish.
 You can expect an instant quote for term life insurance.